isaacovercast/QuoteWall/README.md

 ## 2019
 * "I find pigeons intimidating." - JieJie 9/20/19
+* "You people need to get a hobby" - JC on ghost populations

 ## 2020
 * "i'm one step away from opening a car wash and lemonade stand outside." -AK